Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Benchtop ultracentrifuges: Optima MAX-XP series

-The Optima™ MAX-XP tabletop ultracentrifuge is a power-packed solution that delivers fast, efficient separations from samples as small as 175 μL up to 32.4 ml and at speeds of up to 150,000 RPM and more than 1,000,000 x g.
+The Optima™ MAX-XP tabletop ultracentrifuge delivers fast, efficient separations for samples from 175 µL up to 32.4 ml, at speeds up to 150,000 RPM and over 1,000,000 x g.

 Optima MAX-XP ultracentrifuge specifications